Before you start, note:

 t.layer <- transitionLayer(base.raster, directions = 16)

-• If directions = 4, the animal can only in the direction of the cardinal winds (North, South, East and West).
+, the animal can only in the direction of the cardinal winds (North, South, East and West). - If

-• If directions = 8, the animal can also move in a intercardinal wind direction (Northeast, Northwest, Southeast and Southwest).
+, the animal can also move in a intercardinal wind direction (Northeast, Northwest, Southeast and Southwest). - If

 Transition layers can take a long time to compute, especially for larger rasters, so you may have to bear with your computer for a bit here.
 To avoid having to go through this process multiple times, it may be a good idea to save the output of shapeToRaster and transitionLayer in a separate RData file, for later use.